 Princess Margaret opted for an understated dress, with a fitted, tailored bodice and waist, long sleeves and full-length, voluminous skirt (using 30 metres of fabric) with a small train.

 Unlike many other Royal dresses, this one had no embroidery of flowers or other motifs.
 Instead it was made from plain, silk organza – which makes it refreshingly modern, even today.
-The elegant gown was hailed by the fashion press, with Life magazine dubbing it ‘the simplest royal wedding gown in history’.
+The elegant gown was hailed by the fashion press, with ‘Life’ magazine dubbing it ‘the simplest royal wedding gown in history’.

-7. Princess Anne
+7. Princess Eugenie

-Average no. of global monthly searches: 1,000
+Average no. of global monthly searches: 1.9K

-When she married Captain Mark Phillips on November 14th 1973, Princess Anne opted for a Tudor style dress made by designer, Maureen Baker, who took inspiration from the court dresses of Elizabeth I.
+When she married Captain Mark Phillips on 14th November 1973, Princess Anne opted for a Tudor style dress made by designer, Maureen Baker, who took inspiration from the court dresses of Elizabeth I.

 The dress featured a fitted bodice with high neck and flared skirt that led to a seven foot long train.
 The dress was made from pure white silk, whilst a white tulle veil was held in place by the same fringe tiara that Queen Elizabeth II had worn for her wedding in 1947 and which Princess Beatrice would use for her marriage in 2020.